Eggs with Blood Spots

 If you notice quite a bit of blood, or blood spots accompanied with other unusual egg characteristics, you may want to evaluate your hen’s health.
 Infrequent odd eggs are normal, but ongoing odd eggs can be an indicator of disease or nutritional deficiency.

-If you are actively monitoring your chickens’ health, and feeding them a balanced feed like Ace Hi or Kelley’s lay feeds, designed specifically to meet the needs of egg laying hens, then you should have a happy flock!
+If you are actively monitoring your chickens’ health, and feeding them a balanced feed like Ace Hi 20% Hi Protein Lay Pellets or Kelley’s All Purpose Lay Crumble, designed specifically to meet the needs of egg laying hens, then you should have a happy flock!